 Then the seesaw and box representation is used to unpack the steps.
 Students are provided the steps as written directions on how to model the given solving steps with the seesaw.

 The students are then provided the equation and seesaw representation, along with the solving steps provided as moveable pieces.
 Students slide pieces and move seesaw objects to make the connection between the two.
-Here is a link to a previous post with these handouts.
+Here is a link to a post with an updated version of this handout.

 Finally, students are given the equation and tasked with completing all of the steps including the initial set up.
 This slide can be copied with new equations entered for additional practice (including having the variable on the right or writing the number before the variable (e.g., 5+m=8).